 The conversion rate at various stages reveals important insights to focus on.
 Let’s look at a few examples:

 - Sales Qualification Rate: The ratio of leads that become qualified opportunities.
 This is a measure of the quality of the leads fed into the funnel and the ability to contact, analyze and convert to opportunities.
-A low Sales Qualification Rate could mean not enough high quality leads are being generated, or leads are not being followed-up.
+A low Sales Qualification Rate could mean not enough high-quality leads are being generated, or leads are not being followed-up.

 - Negotiate-to-Win Rate: The ratio of opportunities won after negotiating the terms of a sale.
-A low Negotiate-to-Win Rate may indicate there there is a competitive disadvantage or the sale price does not meet expectations.
+A low Negotiate-to-Win Rate may indicate there is a competitive disadvantage or the sale price does not meet expectations.

 What About Sales Volume?